Skip to main content

 Daily Transport

-Most volunteers use the daladalas or buses, which have specific routes from your accommodation to Stone Town and onto other destinations.
+Most interns use the daladalas or buses, which have specific routes from your accommodation to Stone Town and onto other destinations.
 There are direct buses to Stone Town from Mbweni and Chukwani where the accommodations are located.

 Orientation